 Echeveria Violet Queen is an evergreen perennial succulent forming clumps of rosette shaped heads.
 The mother plant will grow pups in winter/ spring (depending on where in the world you are) and these pups will grow offsets of their own.

-The Violet Queen is prized for its pretty colours in the cooler months or when the plant is stressed.
+Violet Queen is prized for its pretty colours in the cooler months or, when the plant is stressed.
 The rosette colour is blueish-grey with a pinky hue, covered in a dusty coating called the farina.
 The farina protects plants from the elements and harsh sun.
 The leaves are long and pointy.

 Echeveria Violet Queen can grow to approximately 15cm in diameter and 10cm in height in good conditions.
 If the plant is left to produce clumps, these can measure larger.

 Flowers appear every spring and grow out of the rosette on a tall stalk.
 The stalk is pink and has multiple flowers arching over the rosette.
 The blooms themselves are pink and yellow.

 To get the best colours and a compact shape Echeveria Violet Queen will need to live in a sunny spot outdoors.
 The only exception for it not to be out is during winter when temperatures are below the freezing point as the Violet Queen is not frost tolerant.
 It will, however, deal with temperatures as low as 0.5C (33F).

 This plant is not suitable to be grown indoors unless it’s in a sunroom or on a windowsill getting over 5 hours of sun (it would have to be a seriously long and large window).
 If kept indoors for too long, Echeveria Violet Queen is likely to stretch towards the brightest light, grow green, leggy and eventually die.